Boricua College Chorus

-This event is part of celebrating Puerto Rican Heritage month.
+This event is part of celebrating Puerto Rican Heritage Month.
 Puerto Rican and other Hispanic artisans come and present their craft.
-The College believes that, “the artisan is the soul of a people and it culture.”
+The College believes that “the artisan is the soul of a people and its culture.”

 The Galerías de Arte

-The Galerías de Arte are located at each of the College’s Campuses buildings.
-The Galerías de Arte provide an indispensable showcase for emerging and professional Puerto Ricans and other Hispanic artists to present their work.
+The Galerías de Arte is located at each of the College’s Campuses buildings.
+The Galerías de Arte provides an indispensable showcase for emerging and professional Puerto Ricans and other Hispanic artists to present their work.

 Upward Bound (TRIO) Program (Boricua College / Louis D. Brandeis High School)

 Boricua College Upward Bound (TRIO) Program provides academic instruction in mathematics, laboratory sciences, composition, literature, and foreign languages.
-Tutoring, counseling, mentoring and cultural enrichment are offered by to all students in the Boricua College Upward Bound (TRIO) Program.
+Tutoring, counseling, mentoring, and cultural enrichment are offered to all students in the Boricua College Upward Bound (TRIO) Program.

 Workforce One (Boricua College / Upper Manhattan Workforce 1 Career Center)

 In the spirit of engaging community organizations and helping students obtain high-quality, well-paying employment, Boricua College has partnered with the Upper Manhattan Workforce 1 Career Center, operated by Seedco.